 Miss Liz has been a part of the KinderCare team since 2005.
-She graduated from Rivier College with a bachelors degree in Human Development and a minor in Social Work.
+She graduated from Rivier College with a bachelor's degree in Human Development and a minor in Social Work.
 She transferred from the KinderCare in Portsmouth after moving back into the area.
 She has a daughter who is the love of her life and love spending time with her.
 Liz daughter is also attending Nashua KinderCare in their Kindergarten Program.
-Working along side children had been the most rewarding job she could ever ask for.
+Working along side children has been the most rewarding job she could ever ask for.
 She loves to see them grow and learn something new everyday.
-She looks forward to joining the Nashua team and getting to know your children.
+She looks forward to getting to know you and your children.

-Working with children is the most rewarding and wonderful experience of my life.
-I love seeing children grow and experience new things life has to offer.
-I am a mother to a beautiful little girl who is my whole world, everyday is a new adventure with her.
-I am so excited to continue working with children and furthering my education towards getting my teaching degree in Early Childhood Education.
-I look forward to meeting all the families and their children I will be working with.
+Working with children is the most rewarding and wonderful experience of Miss Kara's life.
+She loves seeing children grow and experience new things life has to offer.
+She is a mother to a beautiful little girl who is her whole world; everyday is a new adventure with her.
+Miss Kara is so excited to continue working with children and furthering her education towards getting her teaching degree in Early Childhood Education.
+She looks forward to meeting all the families and their children she will be working with.

 We have all been told that children are the future, and to some extent we do all realize that they are.
 However, we cannot afford to wait until they are the future to treat them like they exist in the present.
 I am passionate about teaching because if we teach and love children like they are relevant now, they will grow up with a sense of ownership.
 I would hate to see a generation grow up thinking that it was not their responsibility or right to change the world.

-Katelynn had two years’ experience at a previous childcare center before she came to work for KinderCare.
-During this time, she took several college courses geared towards teaching young children and is close to gaining an Associate’s Degree in Early Childcare Education.
-Katelynn is extremely musical, and her favorite moments in her class is when she can incorporate music into the curriculum.
+Miss Katelynn had two years experience at a previous childcare center before she came to work for KinderCare.
+During this time, she took several college courses geared towards teaching young children and is close to gaining an associate’s degree in Early Childcare Education.
+Katelynn is extremely musical, and her favorite moments in her class are when she can incorporate music into the curriculum.

 When a child's life has been altered positively because of a teacher, we can feel proud to have made a difference.